How Pinnacle Award-Winning Vermeer Southeast Offers a Superior Customer Experience

 The company’s values, set in motion by its founders, have not changed.
 They believe in running the company with faith, integrity and teamwork.
 As they put it, “If you take care of employees and customers, the financial scoreboard will take care of itself.”

-But how do you help customers during this age of information?
+But how do you help customers in the age of information?
 According to CFO Jon Jeffcoat, part of that is tracking customer behavior and using information to provide better service.
 We sat down with Jeff to learn more about how putting customers first helped them become a Pinnacle Award winner.

 What sets your dealership apart from other businesses?